 On December 2, 2004, CEHE filed an application with the Texas Commission for a financing order to permit securitization of the sum of the total balance determined by the Texas Commission in the True-Up Order, which balance would be adjusted downward to reflect the benefit of certain deferred taxes previously recovered through rates, and upward to reflect the accrual of interest and payment of excess mitigation credits occurring after August 31, 2004.
-On March 16, 2005, the Texas Commission issued the financing order (the "Financing Order") allowing CEHE to securitize approximately \$1.494 billion plus (i) the amount of excess mitigation credits provided by CEHE after August 31, 2004, (ii) interest on the stranded cost amount accrued after August 31, 2004 through the date of issuance of the Transition Bonds and (iii) certain up-front qualified costs related to the issuance of the Transition Bonds.(8) As a result upon receipt of the Commission's order in this matter.
+On March 16, 2005, the Texas Commission issued the financing order (the "Financing Order") allowing CEHE to securitize approximately \$1.494 billion plus (i) the amount of excess mitigation credits provided by CEHE after August 31, 2004, (ii) interest on the stranded cost amount accrued after August 31, 2004 through the date of issuance of the Transition Bonds and (iii) certain up-front qualified costs related to the issuance of the Transition Bonds.
+(8) As a result of a settlement reached in a separate proceeding, excess mitigation credits were terminated as of April 29, 2005.
+Assuming the Transition Bonds are issued no later than December 31, 2006, CenterPoint projects that, with interest from August 31, 2004 to the date of issuance, the amount of Transition Bonds issued would be no more than \$2 billion.
+The total amount of Transition Bonds to be issued will be determined by the Texas Commission prior to their issuance.